POSTED BY August 31, 2019 COMMENTS (15)ON

 So from this example we got Rs.10,00,000 as a taxable income of that person.

 The second factor essential for income tax calculation is your age.
-According the age groups there are three tax slabs and each tax slab has different tax rates.
+According to the age groups, there are three tax slabs and each tax slab has different tax rates.
 See below these three tax slabs and yours.

-This is the group of individuals most of which are already retired.
+This is the group of individuals most of whom are already retired.
 In this group tax charges are different i.e. lower than the first group.
-The percentage of tax is given bellow.
+The percentage of tax is given below.

 This is the last and most aged tax payer’s slab.
 The tax rates are lower here than the other two groups.
 The percentage of tax is given in the following table.

-Let’s take the same above example of taxation income of Rs 10 lacs and considering this person in 1st tax slab, his income tax can be calculated as follows.
+Let’s take the same above example of taxable income of Rs 10 lacs and considering this person in 1st tax slab, his income tax can be calculated as follows.